-- “It’s a pleasure to work with you and a joy to wish you a happy birthday!”
+- “It’s a pleasure to work with you…and to wish you a happy birthday!”

-- “[Karen], all work and no play makes us dull girls, so whatever you do, don’t work too hard on your birthday.
+- “[Karen], all work and no play makes us dull girls.
+So don’t work too hard on your birthday.
 Hope it’s happy!”

-- “Unfortunately, I can’t take credit for baking you that carrot cake in the break room.
+- “Unfortunately, I can’t take credit for baking you the cake in the break room.
 Fortunately, I can totally have a slice in your honor.
 Yum…and Happy Birthday!”

-- “You make work a lot less like work and more like a caring community.
+- “You make work a lot less like work.
 Thanks for all you do!”

 Back to Top